 Whatever you do, keep trying.
-You may need to find investors before you find one that is the perfect match for your startup.
+You may need to find investors for a startup business before you find one that is the perfect match for your startup.

 You don’t have to start with getting funding either.
 Some businesses begin with bootstrapping and then move on to the funding option at a later date.

 Whatever option you choose when it comes to funding, we wish you the best of luck in your investor search for your own startup!

 Need some support looking for investors for your startup business?